Your No.1 Choice For Parish Notice Boards in Burngreave

 Parish Notice Board Installation In Burngreave, South Yorkshire

 Burngreave is an inner city district of Sheffield, South Yorkshire, England lying north of the city centre.
 The population of the ward taken at the 2011 census was 27,481.
-It started to build in the second half of the 19th century.
-Prior to this, this area was mostly covered by Burnt Greave wood.
-Most of the Place of the wood is covered by Burngreave Cemetery which was built in 1860 (consecrated 1861) and lengthy in the in advance 1900s.
-Grimesthorpe Lane, which runs through Burngreave, is a extremely old road that follows the course of the Roman Rig, a man-made defensive ridge—probably built by the Celtic Brigantes tribe—that used to run from near the Wicker to Mexborough.
+It started to manufacture in the second half of the 19th century.
+Prior to this, this Place was mostly covered by Burnt Greave wood.
+Most of the Place of the wood is covered by Burngreave Cemetery which was built in 1860 (consecrated 1861) and extended in the yet to be 1900s.
+Grimesthorpe Lane, which runs through Burngreave, is a no question old road that follows the course of the Roman Rig, a man-made defensive ridge—probably built by the Celtic Brigantes tribe—that used to manage from close the Wicker to Mexborough.

 Although there is not much creature evidence of early deal in Burngreave, we accomplish know that an Iron Age fort was discovered in Roe Woods.
 The people who built this may have been from a Celtic tribe, the Brigantes.
 In the ahead of time 20th century you could still see the round banks of the fort they had built.
 In 1922, however, it was destroyed to construct a sports ground (now owned by Sheffield United FC).Source